Winter storm kills at least eight as it paralyzes the South

 Almost 1,700 arrivals and departures were canceled or delayed by late Wednesday afternoon at Hartsfield-Jackson International Airport in Atlanta, which recorded 2.3 inches of snow Tuesday night and Wednesday.
 Hundreds of other delays and cancellations were reported at airports in New Orleans, Houston, Charlotte, North Carolina, and Raleigh, North Carolina.

 The governors of Alabama, Georgia, Louisiana and North Carolina all declared states of emergency.
 All public schools across Alabama were closed Wednesday.
-More than 45,000 customers remained without power early Wednesday evening, about 30,000 of them in North Carolina, Duke Energy said.
+More than 23,000 customers remained without power Wednesday night, about 14,000 of them in North Carolina, utilities reported.

 The winter storm blanketed a region from Texas to West Virginia and southward to Panama City, Florida, creating a rare condition: "We actually had snow on the ground in all 50 states at least somewhere," said Danielle Banks, a meteorologist for The Weather Channel.